 Gotthard Base Tunnel Derailment: everything you need to know for your trip

 The derailment in the Gotthard Base Tunnel on 10 August 2023 has had a major impact on rail traffic.
 For the most part, passenger trains are expected to be diverted via the Gotthard panorama route until September 2024.
-From Friday to Sunday evening, 31 trains will travel via the Gotthard Base Tunnel.
 This article provides answers to your most pressing travel questions.

 Lesedauer: 1 Minute